-Among all these mentors – there exists a common thread that all these sources have in common: An existing relationship.
+Among all these mentors, there exists a common thread that all these sources has: an existing relationship with you.

 These individuals were first in our lives through an existing relationship, and the mentoring relationship grew organically out of it.
 It wasn't forced or manipulated.
 There was no formal “mentorship agreement” written ahead of time, no payment required for mentorship, no force.
 The only requirement was the relationship.

 How to Find a "Organic" Real Estate Mentor

 For those who have been taught that the only mentors are the kind that cost $19,997.97, the concept of an organic mentor is a profound thought.
 After all, why would a seasoned professional real estate investor bother to help a newbie?
 "Won't I just be wasting their time?"